antor10655gh/-manufacturer-website-client-side/README.md

 PC based with mobile.
 Design is looking incredible web warehouse software.

+## Classification of this project--

+### 1.Full responsive website where user can order product and also payment in card.
+User also can delete their ordered product.
+User can add their review.

 ### All routes or pages are here---

 #### 1.Home